fakeid30/BlackpearlFAQ/FAQ.md

 **A**: You need to contact the admins and let them know what you want to sell, we'll help you make a post and set the price.

 ### Q: How to remove my post from the forum?
 I can't see any option.
 **A**: First you need to click on the report button, this can be found at the bottom of the post.
 Then you need to give the report reason and click on the report.
 Alternatively, under the [Telegram channel](https://t.me/joinchat/KUVnAlQmTohLLwZEZcGv8A) drop your link and ask for a remove.
 In both ways, you have to wait until the staff process your report.
-### Q: How to remove my post from the forum?
-I can't see any option.
-**A**: First you need to click on the report button, this can be found at the bottom of the post.
-Then you need to give the report reason and click on the report.
-Alternatively, under the [Telegram channel](https://t.me/joinchat/KUVnAlQmTohLLwZEZcGv8A) drop your link and ask for a remove.
-In both ways, you have to wait until the staff process your report.

-### Q: How to remove my own post from the forum?
-I can't see any option
-**A**: First you need to click on the report button, this can be found at the bottom of the post.
-Then you need to give the report reason and click on the report.
-Alternatively, under the [Telegram channel](https://t.me/joinchat/KUVnAlQmTohLLwZEZcGv8A) drop your link and ask for a remove.
-In both ways, you have to wait until the staff process your report.

 ### Q: Approval applies to all sections?